Opinion dynamics 1: Social contagion moves hearts and minds

 Figure 8

 This paper suggests that a group’s success in changing the beliefs and policies of broader society is strongly influenced by their success in making themselves both visible and engaged beyond their own group.
-This is true whether you’re talking about gun owners who’d like unrestricted access semi-automatic assault weapons, or LGTBQI+ people who’d like get on with their private lives without discrimination.
+This is true whether you’re talking about gun owners who’d like unrestricted access to semi-automatic assault weapons, or LGTBQI+ people who’d like to get on with their private lives without discrimination.
 In short, repping matters - take the pride out of gay pride & it might be a less powerful campaign.
-Pride is intrinsically a network phenomenon, about accepted within your network and amongst your peers, and learning how to propagate that acceptance to the mainstream has led to massive strides in legal support for this community.
+Pride is intrinsically a network phenomenon, about acceptance within your network and amongst your peers, and learning how to propagate that acceptance to the mainstream has led to massive strides in legal support for this community.

 There is much more material examining the social network structure of contagions; We see it in everything from exercise habits (Aral and Nicolaides 2017) to alt-right mobilising (Ribeiro et al. 2019).
 For a link dump on that theme, see memetics.
 For now, let us take it for granted that a lot of people think this is an important concept, and look at it from a different angle.